rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 I'm not sure how to handle this aspect of the game engine.
 There are two lines of thought.
 The first being a co-ordinate system.
 The other, a 3D linked list.
 I'm unsure how i'm going to mark individual boxes and areas as movable and walkable areas.
 This feels like a complex problem that is quite out of my league of understanding at the moment.

 I've found two solutions that involve movement.
 One is a coordinate system, while the other is a system that seems to be comprised mostly of classes.
 Ive ordered two books to help me solve this problem.
 I need some expert guidance.
 It took some digging to find the books that (hopefully) will help.

+### Day 39: March 23rd, 2022
+##### Research

+**Today's Progress:**
+1. Learned about the pygame library.
+2. Researched pygame_gui library.
+3. Researched classes
+4. Worked on custom weapon classes.

+**Thoughts:**
+It looks like the pygame and pygame_gui libraries are the solution to creating a GUI interface for the game.
+Along with Sound FX, Music and animations.

+Classes:

+The __str__ method is used for debugging.
+Instead of returning a pointer of the object, it returns the object as a string.